-Would you like to bag some free Amazon gift cards on a regular basis?
+Would you like to how to get free Amazon gift cards on a regular basis?

 It’s really handy knowing that if you need an item unexpectedly – or simply want to buy something as a treat – you can grab it without having to use any of your monthly budget.
 Since Amazon sells pretty much everything, Amazon vouchers can sometimes feel as good as money.